syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/context-menu.md

 ![Alt text](images/customContextMenu.PNG)

-> You can show an specific item in context menu for header/content area in the Gantt control by defining the `target` property.
+N> You can show an specific item in context menu for header/content area in the Gantt control by defining the `target` property.